ananthamapod/OCSA_Office_Hour_Scheduler/README.md

 	<pre>
 		Let n <- floor(|T|/|P|)

-		Let A be a list with all p in P, and B be an empty list.
+		Let A be a list with all p in P, and B be an empty stack.

 		new Queue()

-		enqueue empty schedule
+		//enqueue new empty schedule to start off enqueue(new Schedule())

 		while A still has p to be scheduled: k <- Queue.size
+			if k = 0:
+				//no possible matching
+				break
+			else:
-			curr <- p in A with lowest number of edges for k times:
+				curr <- p in A with lowest number of edges

-			endfor
+				for k times:
+					oldM <- dequeue()
+					tmp <- t in E(curr, t)

+					- remove from tmp all t already in oldM

+					possibilities <- empty list
+					if tmp has more than N t:
+						possibilities <- combination: choose N from t in tmp endif

+					//if possibilities is empty, will not go through this loop for poss in possibilities:
+						newM <- copy of oldM
+						- add t in poss to newM as assigned to curr enqueue(newM) endfor endfor

+				- remove curr from A
+				- push curr onto B
+			endif
 		endwhile

+		if Queue is empty:
+			error: no possible schedule with current availabilities
+		else:

+		endif
 	</pre>
 </blockquote>